Do you want to make friends and study partners your first semester of college?

 If so, enrolling in a first-year learning community (LC) may be a great option for you!
 Each year, approximately 1,500 incoming first-year students decide to begin their college journey at KSU by enrolling in academic learning communities.
 We encourage you to review the LC descriptions.

 WHAT IS A LEARNING COMMUNITY?

-A learning community consists of 20-25 first-semester students who co-enroll in two or more courses that are linked together with a common theme.
+A learning community typically consists of 20-25 first-semester students who co-enroll in two or more courses that are linked together with a common theme.
 Some learning communities are for specific academic focus areas or majors, such as architecture, science and math, or theatre and performance studies.
-Other learning communities are suitable for a variety of majors and carry themes ranging from preparing for emergencies to developing a professional identity.
+Other learning communities are for specific student populations, such as Honors students.
 The courses in learning communities count toward university degree requirements and are taught by faculty dedicated to working together to help KSU’s newest students achieve academic success and a sense of belonging at the university.

 WHAT ARE THE BENEFITS OF JOINING A LEARNING COMMUNITY?

 Research at both the national and campus levels shows that, on average, first-year students who enroll in learning communities:

 - Express greater satisfaction with the university experience